1 (.25 ounce) package instant dry yeast

 3. Change the whisk attachment for the bread hook, and work in the rest of the flour 1/2 cup at a time, until the dough comes away from the sides of the bowl and is dense and workable.

 4. Turn the dough out onto a floured surface and knead for an additional four minutes, adding additional flour as needed.
 Place dough into a greased bowl, and turn to coat.
 Cover loosely with plastic wrap and let rise in a warm place until double, about 1 hour.
-(Note: I use Alton Brown’s technique of placing the bowl in a cold oven, and pour some hot water into a casserole dish on the rack below the dough to moisturize the oven keep the rising dough ball from drying out and developing a crusty surface).
+(Note: I use Alton Brown’s technique of placing the bowl in a cold oven, and pour some hot water into a casserole dish on the rack below the dough to moisturize the oven, keep the rising dough ball from drying out and developing a pleasantly crusty surface).